linode/ai-quickstart-minstral/README.md

 Get started quickly by deploying to a clean Linode GPU instance.
 See the [Quick Start Guide](docs/quickstart.md) for step-by-step instructions.

+**Windows Users**: See the [Windows Deployment Guide](docs/windows-deployment.md) for PowerShell scripts and Windows-specific instructions.

 ## ✨ Features

 - **One-Click Deployment**: Fully automated setup via cloud-init